 Scenario 1: Adding a new business to your account

 The new leave category will be available as part of the default setup.
-Additionally, the default Leave Allowance Templates provided - ie 'Permanent Leave - No Loading'; 'Permanent Leave - With Loading' and 'Casual Leave' - will incorporate this new leave category.
-Basically, you won't need to do any additional work to setup the leave category.
+Additionally, the default Leave Allowance Templates provided - ie 'Permanent Leave - No Loading'; 'Permanent Leave - No Loading (10 PCL days)', 'Permanent Leave - With Loading', 'Permanent Leave - With Loading (10 PCL days)' and 'Casual Leave' - will incorporate this new leave category.
+Basically, you won't need to do any additional work to set up the leave category.

 We have also added a work type (as part of the existing default work types set up) called 'Family and Domestic Violence Leave Taken'.
 Work types are handy when employees are required to submit timesheets and/or convert leave requests into timesheets.
 If you do not use work types in the business you can either remove the work type completely or switch off the automatic enable rules.